heysokam/minim/doc/todo/C_features.md

     - [ ] In initialization, introduce a designator for an array element. (since C99)
     - [ ] In an attribute specifier, delimit the attributes. (since C23)
   - [ ] #
-    - [ ] Introduce a preprocessing directive.
+    - [x] Introduce a preprocessing directive.
     - [ ] The preprocessing operator for stringification.
   - [ ] ## The preprocessing operator for token pasting.
   - [ ] ( )
     - [ ] In an expression, indicate grouping.
-    - [ ] Function call operator.
+    - [x] Function call operator.
     - [ ] Delimit the operand in expressions:
-      - [ ] sizeof
+      - [x] sizeof
       - [ ] Alignof (since C11)
       - [ ] typeof (since C23)
       - [ ] typeof_unqual (since C23)
     - [ ] In an explicit cast, delimit the type-id.
     - [ ] In a compound literal, delimit the type-id. (since C99)
     - [ ] In a declaration or a type-id, indicate grouping.
-    - [ ] In a function declarator (in a declaration or a type-id), delimit the parameter list.
+    - [x] In a function declarator (in a declaration or a type-id), delimit the parameter list.
-    - [ ] In an if, switch, while, do-while, or for statement, delimit the controlling clause.
+    - [!]
+In an if, switch, while, do-while, or for statement, delimit the controlling clause.
     - [ ] In a function-like macro definition, delimit the macro parameters.
     - [ ] In a function-like macro invocation, delimit the macro arguments or prevent commas from being interpreted as argument separators.
     - [ ] Part of a defined, __has_include, __has_embed or __has_c_attribute (since C23) preprocessing operator.